richardsp256/MelodyExtraction/README.md

-This tool is designed to analyze an audio file and output a MIDI representation of the melodic line.
+This tool is designed to take in an audio file as input and output a MIDI representation of the melodic line.

 This is a work-in-progress, with not all components implemented yet.